 The parents appeal and assert that the IHO erred in dismissing their due process complaint notice for lack of subject matter jurisdiction.
-The parents argue that the IHO's determination is contrary to recent decisions of SROs, is in direct conflict with applicable law and with the State Education Department (SED) interpretation of applicable law.
-The parents contend that the plain reading of the amendment to the regulation indicates that it does not apply to their due process complaint notice, which was filed on June 14, 2024.
-The parents further argue that although the IHO's decision used the phrase "portions of petitioner's" due process complaint notice, the IHO dismissed the parents' due process complaint notice with prejudice resulting in a final determination subject to appeal.
-As relief, the parents request that the IHO's decision be reversed and remanded to the IHO for a determination on the material issues.
+The parents argue that the IHO's determination is contrary to recent decisions of SROs, is in direct conflict with applicable law and with the New York State Education Department's (NYSED's) 2007 interpretation of applicable law.5 The

-&lt;sup>3 With respect to the IHO's statement in the decision that an "IHO may issue an order, but the IHO cannot force the implementation unit to do anything" as a reason for dismissing the parent's claims, the IHO erred by conflating enforcement of an IHO order, which is beyond an administrative hearing officer's authority in this State (see Tobuck v.
-Banks, 2024 WL 1349693, at \6-\7 [S.D.N.Y.
+4 With respect to the IHO's statement in the decision that an "IHO may issue an order, but the IHO cannot force the implementation unit to do anything" as a reason for dismissing the parents' claims, the IHO erred by conflating enforcement of an IHO order, which is beyond an administrative hearing officer's authority in this State (see Tobuck v.
+Banks, 2024 WL 1349693, at 6-7 [S.D.N.Y.
 Mar.
 29, 2024]), with the role of conducting a proceeding and determining whether the claims in a due process complaint notice have merit based upon an evidentiary record, which is an IHO's essential function.